roshmikachandra/DataScience-Portfolio/README.md

 ## My background

 My background is in the intersection of Economics, Sociology, and Computer Science.
 I have an MS in Economics (with a minor in Computer Science) from Drexel University and an MA in Sociology from University of Pune.
-I am primarily interested in a role that involves one (or many) of the following: Business analysis, Data analysis, Project management, and HR management.
-I have around four years of work experience in the above areas.
+I graduated from Drexel in June 2017.

+My professional interest is in data science, machine learning, and data analytics.
+I have formal training and experience in the following:

+* ** Regression methods **